WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 The sequence ID or GlobalMessageID is required in every message and periodically there should be message with the capture time.

+## RTP Meta Data

+We tend to end up with a few categories of data associated with the
+media:

+* Stuff you need at the same time you get the media.
+For example, this is a reference frame.

+* Stuff you need soon but not instantly.
+For example the name of the speaker in a given rectangle of a video stream

+And it tends to change at different rates:

+* Stuff that you need to process the media and may change but does not change quickly and you don't need it with every frame.
+For example, salt for encryption

+* Stuff that you need to join the media but may never change.
+For example, resolution of the video is

+TODO - think about how to optimize design for each type of meta data

 ## Securing the messages